Lucas's theorem: Consequences

 One consequence of Lucas's theorem is that the binomial coefficient $\tbinom{m}{n}$ is divisible by the prime p if and only if at least one of the digits of the base-p representation of n is greater than the corresponding digit of m.
-In particular, $\tbinom{m}{n}$ is odd if and only if the binary digits (bits) in the binary expansion of n are a subset of the bits of m.
+In particular, $\tbinom{m}{n}$ is odd if and only if the positions of the ones in the binary expansion of n are a subset of the positions of the ones in that of m.
+This leads to a peculiar distribution of odd numbers in Pascal's triangle, resembling Sierpiński 's triangle, shown to the right.

 Non-prime moduli

 Lucas's theorem can be generalized to give an expression for the remainder when $\tbinom mn$ is divided by a prime power p^{k}.
 However, the formulas become more complicated.

-If the modulo is the square of a prime p, the following congruence relation holds for all 0 ≤ s ≤ r ≤ p − 1, a ≥ 0, and b ≥ 0:
+If the modulus is the square of a prime p, the following congruence relation holds for all 0 ≤ s ≤ r ≤ p − 1, a ≥ 0, and b ≥ 0: